GedaliaK/gedaliak.github.io/Readme.md

 I guess this would start back in Linear Algebra - I was taking the class and had heard it was an important one, but I wasn't really getting it.
 We touched on how we could use the math for computer graphics, which sounded neat to me.
 I mean, how do we represent 3D graphics on a 2D screen... kind of a cool question.
 Unfortunatley, we didn't really touch on that.

-Queue my first co-op, and I had time to start exploring some of the stuff we did in school in a more leisurely setting. this led me into finally learning about computer graphics.
+Queue my first co-op, and I had time to start exploring some of the stuff we did in school in a more leisurely setting.
+This led me into finally learning about computer graphics.
 I would end up revisiting graphics a number of other times over the years, because it really is **cool**.

 <figure align="center">